mathiasgrimm/di-container-php/README.md

 $container->register(new MyContainerProvider());
 ```

-Therefore you application can have multiple ContainerProvider and it helps extending your application
+Therefore you application can have multiple container providers and it helps extending your application
 especially because third party vendors can provide some providers

 #### The `register` method
 This is where you can register your bindings and possibly not do anything else.
-If you try to have other functionalities in this method it could be that another Service Container is not
+If you try to have other functionalities in this method it could be that another container provider is not
 yet registered.

 #### The `boot` method
 This is called only when all container providers have been registered and is safe to have some logic here
-as at this point container provider is loaded
+as at this point container providers are loaded